- About Us

 The Course Leader

 Ven.
 Tenzin Namdak, born in 1970 in The Netherlands, met the Dharma in 1993.
 After his graduation (B.Sc. in Hydrology) he lived for one year at Maitreya Institute where he received Lam Rim teachings from Geshe Sonam Gyaltsen.
 On the advice of Lama Zopa Rinpoche he moved to Dharamsala in 1994 to learn Tibetan language and to take Getsul (1995) and Gelong ordination (1996) from His Holiness the Dalai Lama.
 In 1997 he entered the Geshe Study Program of Sera Jey Monastery in South India.
 He is director of Sera IMI House, a house for western monks studying at Sera and he also teaches and translates at Choe Khor Sum Ling in Bangalore.
-Ven Namdak first led the POC in 2012, and we are most fortunate to have him do so again in 2013.
+We have been most fortunate to have Ven Namdak lead the POC since 2012.

 Advice for those taking Getsul Ordination